xufeili5/Metis-Project4-Classification-Customer_Subscription_Prediction/README.md

 # Conclusion & Future work

-In order to build a robust model, I will go back to check my code settings to make sure everything has been set up correctly and then try the second candidate model(Random Forest) as well to compare results.
-I can try different random_state to see if I will get a higher validation score on all of my candidate models.
-Further on, SVM performs pretty good as well on F-beta score, so I can also tune hyperparameters for SVM to see if it can be a good predictor for our clients' problem as well.
+1. Check feature importance to make sure the top predictors aren’t leaking information.

+2. Try different random_state to see if I can get a higher validation score on all of my candidate models.

+3. Try refit entire data on Random Forest to see the performance.

+4. Lastly, as SVM was with a similar F-beta score with my 2 tree based models, I can try to improve my SVM model to see if it can get a similar performance as XGBoost.